 The common side effects of the flu shot are much less severe than the symptoms of the flu and are unlikely to cause complications.
 However, in rare cases, people may experience serious side effects or allergic reactions to the flu shot.

 This article will explain both the minor and serious side effects of the flu shot and how it works.

 Some people may experience side effects after receiving the flu vaccine.
 These may differ from person to person and depending on the form of the vaccine.

 Injectable flu shot

 Although it is uncommon, some people, especially children, may develop a low grade fever after vaccination, which is a response of the immune system.
-The cells of the immune system, which include lymphocytes and leukocytes, function better at a slightly higher body temperature.
+The cells of the immune system, which include lymphocytes and leukocytes,

 The presence of a low grade fever after receiving a vaccination is a sign that the immune system is working.
 Anyone experiencing this symptom can treat it with over-the-counter medication.